harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 - In the example above, `5` is the argument passed to `printValue()`.

 ### How parameters and arguments work together
 - When a function is called, all of the parameters of the function are created as variables, and the value of each of the arguments is copied into the matching parameter (using copy initialization).
-This process is called **pass-by-value**.
+This process is called <mark class="hltr-trippy">pass-by-value</mark>.
-	- Function parameters that utilize pass-by-value are called **value parameters**.
+	- Function parameters that utilize pass-by-value are called <mark class="hltr-trippy">value parameters</mark>.
 - Note that the number of arguments must generally match the number of function parameters.
 Otherwise, the compiler will throw an error.
 - The argument passed to a function can be any valid expression, as the argument is essentially just an initializer for the parameter, and initializers can be any valid expression.